Skip to Main Content

 Understanding which regulations might apply to your topic or area of law is best left to an examination of relevant secondary sources which will explain which regulations or administrative decisions if any, are applicable to your issue.

 Administrative law is published in administrative codes (Code of Federal Regulations for federal, individual state regulatory codes for states) as well as specialized reporters for decisions.
-Finding these sources can be difficult but using the find by citation feature on Westlaw Campus is normally the easiest way to do this.
+Finding these sources can be difficult but using the find by citation feature on Westlaw is normally the easiest way to do this.

 California State University, Los Angeles